quarmech/QMProject/README.md

 ## Description:

-Program to control X,Y,Z,T stages and aligner.
+Console program to control X,Y,Z,T stages and aligner.

 ## Commands:

+All ASCII commands found is Copleys ASCII guide can be used.

 End and Exit: **quit**